Transport in Belfast: Railways

-Some important rail stations in Belfast include Belfast Central, Great Victoria Street, Botanic, City Hospital, Yorkgate.
+Some important rail stations in Belfast include Lanyon Place, and—due to open in the autumn of 2024, replacing the Great Victoria Street, which closed in May 2024—Belfast Grand central station, Botanic, City Hospital, Yorkgate.
 The Enterprise is a cross-border inter-city train service between Dublin Connolly in the Republic of Ireland and Belfast Central in Northern Ireland.
 It is jointly operated by Iarnród Éireann (IE) and Northern Ireland Railways (NIR).

 Ferry and Rail

 From the Port of Belfast ferries connect with Cairnryan with a bus link to Stranraer station on the Glasgow South Western Line to Ayr station and onto Glasgow Central with trains provided by Abellio ScotRail.

 Proposed transport

 In 2007, a feasibility study was carried out to construct a light rail system in the city, initially along two routes, eventually along four.
 It had been compared to Luas, the tram system in Dublin.